 Special purpose non-tax revenues, often referred to as "Other" or "O-Type" revenues, are funds generated from fees, fines, assessments or reimbursements that are dedicated to the District agency that collects the revenues to cover the cost of performing the function.
 The "dedication" of the revenue to the collecting agency is what distinguishes this revenue from the general-purpose non-tax revenues.
 The legislation that creates the fee, fine or assessment must stipulate its purpose-designation and must also state whether any unspent funds are to retain designation after the fiscal year or revert to general-purpose funds.
-Unspent revenue in certain funds cannot revert to general purpose funds.

 Fiscal Year Revenue

-2017 \$548,366,686
+2019 \$644,828,000

-2018 (Estimate) \$632,182,160
+2020 (Estimate) \$574,645,000

-2019 (Estimate) \$639,887,367
+2021 (Estimate) \$681,396,000